truzo/tomango-2018/site/content/blog/whats-tipple-finding-right-online-marketing-mix.md

 **Tasting tips*:*

-	<li>Can be a quick and cheap way of spreading the word about a new product, service or business
+- Can be a quick and cheap way of spreading the word about a new product, service or business
-	<li>Requires regular attention - make sure you have the resources to keep on top of it
+- Requires regular attention - make sure you have the resources to keep on top of it
-	<li>Have a clear policy about what you will and won't post/tweet/update about
+- Have a clear policy about what you will and won't post/tweet/update about